miscelleanous-projs/functional-sieve/docs/README.md

 ```
 ## 5th. iteration

-Extending edge cases beyond 2 known as the first prime till 13.
+Extending edge cases 2 with 3 and adjust the rest of the code accordingly.

 ```d
 import std.stdio: writeln;